omalled/ThreeQ.jl/README.md

 ```
 push!(LOAD_PATH, "$(homedir())/codes")
 ```
-and within ~/codes, there is a directory containing this repo called ToQ.jl.
+and within ~/codes, there is a directory containing this repo called "ThreeQ.jl" or "ThreeQ".

 License
 -------

-ToQ.jl is provided under a BSD-ish license with a "modifications must be indicated" clause.
+ThreeQ is provided under a BSD-ish license with a "modifications must be indicated" clause.
 See LICENSE.md file for the full text.

 This package is part of the Hybrid Quantum-Classical Computing suite, known internally as LA-CC-16-032.